Want to help raise awareness about dementia and change the stigma associated with a diagnosis? Join our mailing list to learn more.

 One of the ways people can help change the stigma surrounding a dementia diagnosis is by sharing their story.
 Stories are used for newsletters, on social media and through traditional media to raise awareness about the disease and change the stigma.

 Interested in sharing your story?
-Contact Lisa Day at [email protected]
+Contact Pamela Loveless at [email protected]

 Are you willing and able to take the next step in making a difference in the lives of Ontarians living with dementia?
 Do you have a personal connection to this disease and want to see a change in our community?